rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 }]
 ```

-1. This will take sometime to execute; but once done it should open the browser for you displaying the homepage of the `todolist` app.
+1. Open the browser (http://localhost:8080) for you displaying the homepage of the `todolist` app.
  ![fullstack-app](../images/exercise2/fullstack-app.png)
     * Click 'Todo' at the top of the home page to get to the above page.
     * The server hosting it live reloads; so if you make changes to your code base the app will live update